waterwheel31/FC_3Dmotion_Control/README.md

 ## Result

 - The drone could smoothly moved to the specified point (see video 'video.mp4')
-- The route planning was quite quick
+- The A* search route planning was quick when using the graph, completed within a second.
+This is opposite to using grid, that took minutes.

 ## Further Improvements